wrh2/pyProcessor/report/report.md

 A Harvard architecture was chosen for instruction memory and data.
 This means that the instruction memory and data memory are separated.
-The program counter has its own internal also has its own internal ALU for addition.
+The program counter has its own internal also has its own internal adder for addition.
 This means that the program counter doesn't need the ALU that performs operations on the operands to increment.
 These choices were made to avoid structural hazards.